dukeboard/kevoree-log/README.md

 #Why performance of logging is so important ?

 By definition a logging library aims at offering a way to track execution step of a software, for debuggin, or simply to track execution history.
-Logging library is intensively used in Java program without regarding the impormance impact.
+Logging library is intensively used in Java program without regarding the performance impact.
-As a result, logging activity can take 20 or 30% percent of execution of a Java program, simply because the IF to decide or not to print the message cost by itself a call or  create a message String object garbaged immeditely.
+Logging activity can take up to 20 or 30% percent of the total execution time of a Java program.
+This, because the IF statement to decide or not to print the message, cost by itself a method call or create a message String object which will be garbaged immeditely.

-Martin Fowler in it's blog [Fowler Blog](http://martinfowler.com/articles/dipInTheWild.html) already speak about this issue.
+Martin Fowler in it's blog [Fowler Blog](http://martinfowler.com/articles/dipInTheWild.html) already speaks about this problem.
-For example using an common SLF4J API can perform 70 method call befor printing a simple message.
+For example using an common SLF4J API can perform 70 method calls befor printing a simple message on the output stream.
+Using a Logback backend make this stack call even deeper.

-We believe that standard is important , and API like SLF4J is very important for production usage of code.
-However in many case we don't can to paid so much (for example in Android application) because log performance has direct impact on user experience.
+We believe that standard is important, and API like SLF4J is very important for production usage of code.
+However in many case, we aren't ready paid so this price (for example in Android application) because log performance has direct impact on user experience.

-This very death simple library aims at offering a generic way to perfom clean log without a full overhead of a standard API like SLF4J.
+This very death (to ?) simple library aims at offering a generic way to perfom log with a few overhead and ability to remove debug log at compile like any C++ application.

 # Last version : 1